Home

 Pylos - Known for beach, bridge, castle, coastal town, fortress, marina, venetian empire, wildlife

-Rio - Known for beach, bridge, coastal town, fortress, seaport, viewpoint
+Rio - Known for bridge, coastal town, fortress, seaport, viewpoint

 Sparta - Known for ancient settlement, archaeological site